• Art magazine

 Many customers ask whether outdoor statues and garden decorations can withstand long winters, harsh weather conditions, and freezing temperatures.
 The answer is yes, but only with proper care.

-Although we expect the works of art we sell of the best quality, Mother Nature can be pretty hard with these pieces. ”
+Although we expect the artworks we sell to be of the highest quality, Mother Nature can be quite harsh on these pieces.”

-(Ice and icy temperatures even Michelangelos David !)
+(Ice and freezing temperatures even Michelangelo's David !)

-The change of seasons is inevitable.
-When the colder months come, it is time to think about protecting your home garden sculptures.
-The changing temperatures can seriously damage concrete bird drinks and works of art made of bronze, stone casting, metal and other materials.
+The changing of the seasons is inevitable.
+When the colder months arrive, it's time to think about protecting your garden sculptures.
+The fluctuating temperatures can seriously damage concrete birdbaths and artworks made of bronze, cast stone, metal, and other materials.

-The concrete can expand and contract, which makes it vulnerable to cracks.
-Harz and concrete stone also have the natural tendency to expand and contract depending on the climatic conditions.
+Concrete can expand and contract, making it susceptible to cracking.
+Resin and cast stone also have a natural tendency to expand and contract depending on climatic conditions.

 At colder temperatures, the humid environment persists, and when this freezes, the effects of freeze-thaw cycles, as water expands and melts, cause damage to sensitive masonry and marble.

-Moist environments also promote biological growth and pollution from air pollutants.
-Strong winds cause damage caused by whirled debris.
+Humid environments also promote biological growth and air pollution.
+Strong winds cause damage from flying debris.

-Weather influences and corrosion affect the finish and the patina of sculptures.
+Weathering and corrosion affect the finish and patina of sculptures.

 Proper preparation: General preparatory measures (regardless of the material)